How to Visit Kirkjubøur in the Faroe Islands (+ What to See There)

 If you have a rental car, the village is not far away from Tórshavn as noted above.
 It is simply about a twenty-minute drive south of the capital city.

-In conclusion, you definitely need to plot some time to check out Kirkjubøur.
-If I had to do it all over again, I would have made the effort to actually do the hike, but the weather wasn’t cooperating, so I am glad we did end up seeing it via car.
+Yes, you definitely need to take some time to check out Kirkjubøur.
+If I had to do it all over again, I would have made the effort to do the hike, but the weather wasn’t cooperating, so I am glad we did end up seeing it via car.

-It also helps to learn Faroese a bit before going to the islands as you can really immerse yourself in the history of the place.
-But, you can certainly get by with English if not!
+It also helps to learn Faroese a bit before going to the islands as you can immerse yourself in the history of the place.
+But you can certainly get by with English if not!

 If you have any tips for travelers or questions, please leave them below!
 Thanks!